 Non-Prescription Treatments to Help Menopausal Sleep Disorders

-Melatonin is a popular over-the-counter supplement available to help with sleep.
-Our bodies produce melatonin naturally, however some research shows these levels can decrease with age.
-Light can also decrease production of melatonin, which is why it is essential to fall asleep in a dark environment.
-As with any other medication, it is important to discuss this option with your physician to see if it a right fit for you.
+Melatonin is a popular over-the-counter sleep-promoting supplement available to help with sleep.
+Our bodies produce melatonin naturally.
+However, some research shows these levels can decrease with age.
+Light can also decrease the production of melatonin, which is why it is essential to fall asleep in a dark environment.
+As with any other medication, it is important to discuss this option with your physician to see if it the right fit for you.